rfxcom/node-rfxcom/README.md

 These events are emitted when data arrives from a 'remote control' device, which may be a pushbutton unit or a dedicated remote control device such as a PIR light switch.
 The events are named from the message identifiers used in the RFXtrx documentation.
-A protocol must be enabled to be received. however not every protocol that can be transmitted can be received.
+Most protocols must be enabled to be received. however not every protocol that can be transmitted can be received.
 Each event passes an object whose properties contain the received command, along with signal strength and battery level (if available).